Zuckerberg acknowledges Facebook erred by not removing a post that urged armed action in Kenosha

 Zuckerberg opened his remarks by describing how he felt personally troubled about this and other recent events in which Black people have been killed by police or by civilians acting as vigilantes against widespread unrest in recent months.

-“There’s just this sense that things really aren’t improving at the pace that they should be, and I think that 's really painful, really discouraging," Zuckerberg said.
-"And it’s just another reminder that there’s a lot more to do.”
+“There’s just this sense that things really aren’t improving at the pace that they should be, and I think that’s really painful, really discouraging,” Zuckerberg said.
+“And it’s just another reminder that there’s a lot more to do.”